|Pawtuxet VillageHistoric Homes & Buildings|

 42 FAIR STREET (c1850), "Eleanor F. Rhodes House".
 A handsome, one-and-a-half story wood, gable-roofed Greek Revival, set end to street.
 This is Warwick's finest surviving Greek Revival structure.
 It was owned in 1855 by J. W. Arnold, and referred to as the "Arnold House" in the 1973 survey.
 Possibly built by William C. Rhodes, a local housewright who constructed several other Greek Revival dwellings in the village.
 Plat-Lot 292-322.

 69 FAIR STREET (c1820-1848), "Fair House".
 Two-and-a-half story, wood, pedimented end gable.
 Greek Revival exhibition hall with Italianate remodeling.
 The mansion was originally built in 1820 by William and Anthony Budlong for the Rhode Island Society for the Encouragement of Domestic Industry.
 Many prominent movers and shakers throughout the State were members of the Society formed to promote advanced techniques in agriculture and industry.
-Pawtuxet industrialist James Rhodes the first president of the Society that held its yearly fairs here in the early 1800's.
+Pawtuxet industrialist James Rhodes was the first president of the Society that held its yearly fairs here in the early 1800's.
 Later named the RI State Fair and Cattle Show", these fairs were held here for over 20 years until outgrowing this space and moving to Narragansett Park in 1848.
 Fair Street, North Fair Street, and South Fair Street derive their names from the site of these exhibitions According to Horace Belcher, this was the site for one of two cannon placements during the Dorr Rebellion.
 Over the next 150 years the mansion was used as a meeting hall, a school, a beautiful residence, and various retirement and nursing homes, but by the early 21st century was severely run down.
-The site was purchased in 2013 by the House of Hope Foundation to be remodeled into low-cost transitional housing.
-Plat-Lot 292-465 See articles in Pawtuxet Bridge, Holiday Issue, 2010 page 13, and Warwick Beacon, May 7, 2013, page 1.
+The site was purchased in 2013 by the House of Hope Foundation and remodeled into low-cost transitional housing in 2017.
+Plat-Lot 292-465 See articles in Pawtuxet Bridge, Holiday Issue, 2010 page 13, Warwick Beacon, May 7, 2013, page 1, and Providence Journal May 22, 2017, p.
+A4.

 89 FAIR STREET "Slocum Homestead,"' 1840 Greek Revival, wood.
 Plat-Lot 292-443

 130 FAIR STREET, (1799) "Col. Ephraim Bowen House".
 Two-and-a-half story shingle, wood Colonial, large and ornate, with Victorian additions c1860.
-Built for Col. Ephraim Bowen, the grounds extended to the shoreline.
+Built for Col. Ephraim Bowen, the original 40 acre estate grounds purchased from Remington Arnold the extended to the shoreline by Bayview Avenue.
 Bowen died in 1840 at the age of 83, the last surviving member of the 64 men that banded together to row from Providence to Namquid Point (now Gaspee Point) to burn the H.M.S.
 Gaspee in 1772.
+The estate was later sold off to the Henry Butler family in the mid 1800s who added the Italianite porches and columns, then sold to John Adams Brown in 1867.
 Plat-Lot 292-252.

 FISH HILL, according to Horace Belcher, this was the neighborhood name for Peck Lane in the 19th century.